Non-perturbative constraints on stability and renormalization group flows in nonequilibrium matter

 }

-Conversely, if the IR fixed point has infinite Markov length, the UV fixed point cannot be a Gibbs state of a local Hamiltonian.
-This observation has an immediate implication for the exotic multicritical point identified in Ref.~\cite{ginelli2003multiplicative}, which flows to the 1+1-D directed percolation (DP) critical point on the one side of the phase diagram, and to the 1+1-D KPZ critical point on the other.
-As shown recently ~\cite{chen2025local}, the 1+1-D DP critical point has infinite Markov length.
-Therefore, although the critical field theory for this multicritical point remains unknown, the corresponding state cannot be a Gibbs state of a local Hamiltonian and must have an infinite Markov length.
-As an aside, Ref.\cite{chen2025local} related the CMI $I(A:C|B)$ at the 1+1-D compact DP fixed point to the escape probability of a domain wall from region $B$, again illustrating the inequality $\partial I/\partial l_B \leq 0$.
-The scaling form $I(\infty|l_B,\{t_i\})=f(\{t_i l_B^{1/\nu}\})$ was also confirmed analytically.
+Conversely, an IR fixed point with infinite Markov length requires the UV fixed point to have infinite Markov length and thus rules out its representation as a Gibbs state of a finite-range commuting local Hamiltonian.
+This constrains the exotic multicritical point of Ref.~\cite{ginelli2003multiplicative}, which flows to the $1+1$-D directed-percolation (DP) critical point on one side of the phase diagram and to the $1+1$-D KPZ critical point on the other.
+Because the DP critical point has infinite Markov length~\cite{chen2025local},\footnote{For a 1+1-D system, the CMI in our geometry is determined by the entropy $S(r)$ corresponding to the marginal probability distribution for a subsystem of size $r$.
+Ref.\cite{chen2025local} studied CMI in a geometry which extracts $\partial^2 S/\partial r^2$, and found that this second derivative scales as $1/r^2$.
+This implies that for our geometry Fig.\ref{fig:mono_geometry} , CMI is logarthimically divergent in $y = \ell/\ell_B$} the multicritical state must as well and cannot be such a Gibbs state, although its critical field theory remains unknown.